haivoDA22TTD/Enterprise-VLAN-LAB/Network model for schools/README.md

-# Network model for schools
+# Network model for schools lab